docker-library/ghost/README.md

 ## Developer setup

-[I open sourced](https://github.com/firepress-org/ghost-local-dev-in-docker) the local setup.
-This is a workflow to run Ghost locally within a Docker container.
+[I open sourced](https://github.com/firepress-org/ghost-local-dev-in-docker) my advanced local setup.
+It’s a workflow to run Ghost locally within a Docker container.
 It allows you to easily develop Ghost themes and/or Ghost itself.

 ## Various

 **Breaking change**

-If you want to run Ghost 0.11.xx, be aware of the container's path difference:

 - Ghost 2.x.x is: /var/lib/ghost/content
 - Ghost 1.x.x is: /var/lib/ghost/content
 - Ghost 0.11.x is: /var/lib/ghost

+*If you still run Ghost 0.11.xx, be aware of the container's path difference.*

 **SQLite Database**